Micheal R. Doty

 EOW - January 17, 2018

 On January 16, 2018, our lives changed forever.
-My husband’s life was changed forever.
+On January 17, 2018, our hearts were forever broken.

 -Lisa Moseley, 809 Foundation Co-Founder